Online Enrollment Process for Fall 2025

 - If you are on the waitlist and you get added to the class, you will receive a notification from the Registrar's office alerting you to this enrollment.
 Be sure to check your KU Email!

-- Most winter session classes have 5 spots reserved for students with graduation hardships.
-If you try to enroll in a winter course and get blocked, and you plan to graduate in spring 2024, please contact thecollegeonline@ku.edu.
+- Note for Winter Intersession: Most Winter Intersession courses have 5 seats reserved for students facing graduation hardships.
+If you must enroll in a Winter Intersession course in order to be eligible to graduate in Spring 2026, please contact thecollegeonline@ku.edu.

 Frequently Asked Questions: